mitchelldmiller/replace-quick-mail-sender/README.md

 __Who can use this plugin?__

-* User must be an Administrator.
+* User must be able to publish posts.
 Site must have Quick Mail plugin active.

 __How to Disable Filter__